 Mt Edgecumbe (Pūtauaki), an andesitic cone volcano, was active about 3,200 years ago.

-Small eruptions have occurred irregularly over a large area in the Auckland volcanic field, the latest being the formation of Rangitoto Island around 1400 AD.
+Small eruptions have occurred irregularly over a large area in the Auckland volcanic field, the latest being the formation of Rangitoto Island around 1400 CE.
 Past experience suggests that future eruptions in Auckland are likely to come from new vents rather than existing cones.

 All these volcanoes are monitored by the existing seismic network, which should give early warning of renewed volcanic activity.
 In some cases, however, the period of warning before an eruption may be only a matter of a day or two (as in Auckland) but in others (such as Taupō) it may be prolonged for months or even years.